mhightower83/Spi0Utils/README.md

 Programming.
 It is strongly recommended that you identify your flash memory and review its datasheet for issues.
 Also another reason to prefer writing to volatile copies of status register bits.

+* I often rely on RTOS_SDK for insight when the NONOS_SDK does not provide the details needed.
+With info from [flash_qio_mode.c](https://github.com/espressif/esp-idf/blob/bdb9f972c6a1f1c5ca50b1be2e7211ec7c24e881/components/bootloader_support/bootloader_flash/src/flash_qio_mode.c#L37-L54), I found an issue; it shows XM25QU64A as having QE/S6 while the datasheet I downloaded says it is QE/S9.
+There is no substitute for testing on real hardware.

 * Each Flash Chip vendor of interest, may need individual initialization code.